28Protons/StaticContentStarter/README.md

 ## Partial Templates
 Files in the content folder that begin with an underscore are considered partials.
-When a template is changed ALL files are recompiled.
+When a partial template is changed ALL files are recompiled.
 Templates can only be added by adjusting `compile.py`

 ## Usage Notes